-The type factory class, given an AST node, returns the annotated type of that expression.
-The abstract base type factory class provided by the Checkers Framework supplies a uniform, Tree-API-based interface for querying the annotations on a program element, regardless of whether that element is declared in a source file or in a class file.
+The Checker Framework provides a representation of annotated types, AnnotatedTypeMirror, that extends the standard TypeMirror interface but integrates a representation of the annotations into a type representation.
+A checker's type factory class, given an AST node, returns the annotated type of that expression.
+The Checker Framework's abstract base type factory class, AnnotatedTypeFactory, supplies a uniform, Tree-API-based interface for querying the annotations on a program element, regardless of whether that element is declared in a source file or in a class file.
 It also handles default annotations, and it optionally performs flow-sensitive local type inference.